pmeinhardt/maxdown/examples/help.md

 ```

-Print help when invoked with `--help`:
+Prints help when invoked with `--help`:

 ```console
 $ maxdown --help